 Couple’s Crossword or Word Search

-These are a couple of the many puzzle options you can include at your reception!
-Create a crossword or word search with hints, fill-in-the-blanks, and questions about you and your S.O.
+These is one of the many puzzle options you can include at your reception!
+Create a crossword or word search with hints, fill-in-the-blanks, and bride and groom trivia questions.

 Find The Guest